 The INTERPOL Global Complex for Innovation

-The INTERPOL Global Complex for Innovation (IGCI) will be a cutting-edge research and development facility for the identification of crimes and criminals, innovative training, operational support and partnerships.
+The INTERPOL Global Complex for Innovation (IGCI) is a cutting-edge research and development facility for the identification of crimes and criminals, innovative training, operational support and partnerships.

-The IGCI is being built in Singapore to complement our General Secretariat in Lyon, France, and to enhance the Organization's presence in Asia.
+Located in Singapore, the IGCI complements our General Secretariat in Lyon, France, and enhances the Organization's presence in Asia.

-It will become operational in 2014, housed in a state-of-the art building conforming to the highest environmental standards.
+It is housed in a state-of-the art building conforming to the highest environmental standards.